Flame Resistant

 Coverall

-The CECT coverall from Bulwark is a top selling item in flame resistant PPE.
-This coverall features a two-way concealed Nomex® taped brass break-away zipper and a concealed snap at top of zipper and at neck.
+The CECT coverall from Bulwark is a top-selling item in flame resistant PPE.
+This coverall features a two-way concealed Nomex® taped brass break-away zipper and a concealed snap at the top of the zipper and at the neck.
 It has 360 ° visibility with FR yellow/silver/yellow reflective trim.
 This garment meets the NFPA 2112 “Standard on Flame Resistant Garments for Protection of Industrial Personnel Against Flash Fire”.

 Parka